 Vanity (1984) #1-2

 Will Meugniot is best known as the artist on DNAgents, which was written by Mark Evanier.
-So, once again (and for the lsat time), Pacific is launching a series created by an artist.
+So, once again (and for the last time), Pacific is launching a series created by somebody primarily known as artist.

 Editor David Scroggy explains Meugniot’s charms.